LEAGUE7QC/LEAGUE7QC.github.io/docs/community-events/qcmania.md

 ---

-# Get Ready for Battle!
+# Register as a Volunteer

 Each trial demands different skills - speed, strategy, teamwork, and community spirit.
 Whether you're catching Snitches, landing Bludger hits, coordinating Quaffle plays, or hyping from the sidelines, every contribution matters.

+<a href="https://forms.gle/Xw1pPfFKG4egkM5a9"  target="_blank" style="display: inline-block; padding: 12px 44px; background-color: #ffbd00; color: black; text-decoration: none; font-weight: bold; border-radius: 4px; text-align: center;">REGISTER TO QCMANIA</a>

-**Good luck, represent your Nation with pride, and may the best witches and wizards win!**
+Good luck, represent your Nation with pride, and may the best witches and wizards win!